Cornel Drăgușin: Managerial career

-In November 1970, he was recruited by the Romanian Football Federation, for whom he worked until 2002.
-During that time, he coached the Romania national team, the Under–23, Under–21 sides and the Olympic team.
+In November 1970, Drăgușin was recruited by the Romanian Football Federation, for whom he worked until 2002.
+During that time, he coached the Under–23, Under–21 sides and the Olympic team.
+He also led Romania's main team for one game, a 1–1 draw against Scotland in the Euro 1976 qualifiers.

 Between 1986 and 1990, he was Emerich Jenei's assistant coach at the Romania national team, which qualified for the 1990 FIFA World Cup in Italy.

-Drăgușin was director of the Romanian FA coaching school from 1990 to 2002, a period during which some of best players in Romania obtained their coaching licenses including Dan Petrescu, Gheorghe Hagi, Ilie Dumitrescu, Ioan Andone, Ioan Sabău, Mircea Rednic, Gavril Balint and Dorinel Munteanu.
+Drăgușin was director of the Romanian FA coaching school from 1990 until 2002, a period during which some of the best players in Romania obtained their coaching licenses, including Dan Petrescu, Gheorghe Hagi, Ilie Dumitrescu, Ioan Andone, Ioan Sabău, Mircea Rednic, Gavril Balint and Dorinel Munteanu.